3 Historic Theaters in Florida for the Performing Arts

 Located on a tiny peninsula southeast of Panama City lies one of the oldest theaters in Florida history.

-The Dixie Theatre is located in the historic downtown district of Apalachicola, a quaint fishing village known to many as the “oyster capital of the world.”
-With a bold marquis supported by red columns, the theater makes an impression at first glance.
+The Dixie Theatre is located in the historic downtown district of Apalachicola, a quaint fishing village that once was known as the oyster capital of Florida.
+With a bold marquee supported by red columns, the theater makes an impression at first glance.

 Built by a former sponge diver with a penchant for the arts, the Dixie Theatre opened in 1913 and played host to a wide array of local and imported theater troupes.
 In 1915, it was converted into a cinema and was the entertainment center of bustling Franklin County until it closed in 1967.